Toxic plants

 Is Nicotiana Toxic To Cats?

-Nicotiana or also commonly known as Tree Tobacco, Tobacco, and Mustard Tree is toxic to cats.
-Except for the seeds, all parts of the Nicotiana plant are high in the poisonous alkaloids nicotine and anabasine.
-Nicotine stimulates the neurons in the skeletal muscles, heart, and respiratory organs before temporarily depressing them and causing respiratory paralysis.
+Yes, Nicotiana, commonly referred to as Tree Tobacco, Tobacco, or Mustard Tree, is toxic to cats.
+With the exception of its seeds, the Nicotiana plant contains high levels of the poisonous alkaloids nicotine and anabasine.
+These compounds can stimulate and then depress the neurons in skeletal muscles, heart, and respiratory organs, potentially leading to respiratory paralysis.

-Each plant’s individual toxin concentration varies and is mostly determined by extrinsic factors such as soil type, culture, and ambient circumstances.
-One constant is that the amount of poison produced grows with the plant’s age.
-According to studies, the nicotiana plant contains two to eight percent nicotine, with the leaves having 60 percent of the poison.
-About 22 percent is found in the flowers and roots, while about 18 percent is found in the stem.
+It’s worth noting that each Nicotiana plant’s toxin concentration can vary based on several extrinsic factors, including soil type, cultural conditions, and environmental circumstances.
+As the plant matures, the amount of poison it produces typically increases.
+Research indicates that the nicotiana plant can contain between two to eight percent nicotine, with the leaves harboring 60 percent of this poison.
+Approximately 22 percent is present in the flowers and roots, while the stem contains about 18 percent.

 Clinical Signs of Nicotiana Poisoning in Cats